-Beyond targeting the collaborations with reference countries or regions, of those countries within and outside the EU: countries which are willing to contribute to the strengthening of R&I capacities in RM in Europe and beyond.
+For this reason, there is a plan to develop activities in line with the increasing engagements of those countries within and outside the EU; countries which are willing to contribute to the strengthening of R&I capacities in RM in Europe and beyond.
 The Partnership envisages different ways of collaboration with different countries and regions, which can range from full membership as partners (in the case of RFOs and other institutions contributing to implementing the Partnership's tasks), to all stakeholders along the RM value chain, which will be directly or indirectly affected by the Partnership's activities.